-I’m always being asked for some tips that everyone can adopt when taking pictures of their horse with their phone or their own camera.
-Particularly on a sunny day.
-So I thought it made loads of sense to give you all three really quick and simple tips you can put into practice so you can take better photos of your horse yourself…
+I’m frequently being asked for some tips that everyone can adopt when taking pictures of their horse with their phone.
+As soon as the weather brightens up and the sun comes into play this is when the messages start.
+I’m always happy to help with things like this, so I thought it made loads of sense to give you all three really quick and simple tips you can put into practice so you can take better photos of your horse yourself on your phone.

 The ‘Right’ Light.